PPeople

 Where we are

-Wednesday is based in Wyoming, with principals in California and Ohio.
-The firm is structured for national reach by design — we travel to clients, we meet on their floors, and we pull specialists from wherever the best fit is.
+Wednesday is based in Wyoming and operates nationally, with Nic headquartered in California and the bench pulled from wherever the best fit is.
+The firm is structured for national reach by design — we travel to clients, we meet on their floors, and we assemble specialists around the engagement.
 Not because we have to, but because the best advisor for your business is rarely the one closest to your zip code.

 The three-phase assessment always begins in person when possible.
 After that, the engagement runs in whatever rhythm serves the work — on-site visits when the work benefits from presence, remote collaboration when it doesn't, and the cadence of a partnership that respects your time as much as the work demands ours.